Blog

 Undiscarded: Stories of New York, Episode 2 (Mannequin)

 I love the eclectic arrays of curated artifacts jammed packed in crowded cases at the Reliquary, and all the stuff on the walls but there are also a lot of beautiful art and handmade homages to the history found throughout.
-From the little birds hidden in the vitrines to the altar dedicated to Jackie Robinson, and the stunning mosaics and sculptures in the backyard (ARTIST NAME), history-based surprises abound.
+From the little birds hidden in the vitrines to the altar dedicated to Jackie Robinson, and the stunning mosaics and sculptures in the backyard, history-based surprises abound.
 Those who know me are aware of my obsession with burlesque, so it’s no surprise that the “Tribute to Little Egypt” artifact made the cut for Episode 2.
 Who would have thought that a repurposed police locker could perfectly depict the History of Burlesque in New York?

 As mentioned in the episode the Little Egypt Act was unveiled at the Chicago World’s Fair in 1893.